High Deductible Plan F

 For example, let’s say it’s time for your routine colonoscopy cancer screening.
 Also, your Medicare Part B covers colonoscopies every four to ten years for those at average risk.

 The average cost of a colonoscopy is around $3,000, depending on your geographic region.
-Then, you’ll be responsible for the first $2,300 of the total amount.
-This would also include your Part B deductible.
+You’ll be responsible for the Part B deductible plus the remaining 20% coinsurance that’s left after Medicare pays their portion.

 Each year Medicare adjusts the deductible amount, it slowly increases year over year.
-Aside from the deductible, the costs for High Deductible Plan F is the monthly premium.
+Aside from the deductible, the costs for this plan is the monthly premium.

 Plan F High Deductible Premium